oss-tsukuba/gfarm-http-gateway/server/README.md

 ### Option 4: Run in HPCI Shared Storage environment

-This option is a preset for HPCI Shared Storage.
-This example uses Docker Compose.
+This option is a preset for HPCI Shared Storage using Docker Compose.
 **This example (`http://localhost:8080`) is for development/experiments only** and must not be exposed in production.

-For secure deployments, check **Production settings** below and place gfarm-http-gateway behind a reverse proxy with HTTPS enabled.
+For secure deployments, see **Production settings** below and place gfarm-http-gateway behind an HTTPS-enabled reverse proxy.

 #### Production settings